 Washington demonstrated his ability as a manager.
 He guarded himself with some of the most capable people in the country, appointing Hamilton to the Treasury and Thomas Jefferson to the State Department.
 He wisely delegated authority and met with his cabinet regularly, listening to their advice before deciding.

 Washington established broad presidential authority while maintaining the highest integrity and exercising power with restraint and honesty.
 In doing so, George Washington set a standard that his successors rarely met, which established an ideal against judging all.
+If you want to learn more about the childhood, education, and careers of George Washington, click the link.

 Death of George Washington